lammps/lammps/doc/src/Python_usage.rst

          # NOTE: argv[0] is set by the lammps class constructor
          args = ["-log", "none"]

          # create LAMMPS instance
          lmp = lammps(cmdargs=args)

          # get and print numerical version code
          print("LAMMPS Version: ", lmp.version())

          # explicitly close and delete LAMMPS instance (optional)
          lmp.close()

    .. tab:: PyLammps API

-      The :py:class:`PyLammps` class is a wrapper around the :py:class:`lammps` class and all of its lower level functions.
+      The :py:class:`PyLammps <lammps.PyLammps>` class is a wrapper around the :py:class:`lammps <lammps.lammps>` class and all of its lower level functions.
-      By default, it will create a new instance of :py:class:`lammps` passing along all arguments to the constructor of :py:class:`lammps`.
+      By default, it will create a new instance of :py:class:`lammps <lammps.lammps>` passing along all arguments to the constructor of :py:class:`lammps <lammps.lammps>`.

       .. code-block:: python